lianchye/Clonal_Analysis/README.md

 * Multiple Correspondence analysis as an unsupervised method of infering clones from binary mutations matrix using `FactoMineR` package
 * Generation of clonal tree using the `adegenet` and `igraph` package

+### Code for functions
+The functions used in the below examples can be found in the model_based_clustering.R file.
+Example data are also provide as _dat files.

 ### Required R packages for the analysis

 ```r